 Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Authority's customers.
-Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined in the Treasury Management Strategy for 2018/19.
+Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined in the Treasury Management Strategy for 2019/20.

 North Yorkshire County Council provide Treasury Management arrangements for short term investment of the Authority's daily balances.
 The investment credit criteria applied by the Authority is in line with the County Council's who prepare an approved lending list of Counterparties.
-The financial markets have experienced a period of considerable turmoil since 2008 and as a result attention is focused on the credit standing of counterparties with whom the Council can invest funds in conjunction with advice from the Council's (also the Authority's) Treasury Management Advisor, Capita Asset Services.
+The financial markets have experienced a period of considerable turmoil since 2008 and as a result attention is focused on the credit standing of counterparties with whom the Council can invest funds in conjunction with advice from its Treasury Management advisors (Link Asset Services).